Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 OAuth Requirements for the Connectors Directory

-If you are submitting to the Connectors Directory, the auth requirements are stricter.
+If you’re submitting to the Connectors Directory, the auth requirements are stricter.
+The full submission requirements are covered in the Connectors Directory submission guide.

 If your connector requires authentication:

-claude.aiandclaude.com). - Provide a test account for Anthropic’s reviewers.
-They need to be able to authorize your connector and verify it works.
+/.well-known/oauth-protected-resource. - Provide a test account with sample data for Anthropic’s reviewers.
+They need to authorize your connector and verify it works.

-- Pure client credentials flow is not supported for Connectors Directory submissions.
+- Pure client credentials flow is not supported.

 If your connector does not require authentication: